ugonnao/Tensor_ML_Project/README.md

-# Tensor_ML_Project
-Built and trained deep learning models using TensorFlow to perform supervised learning tasks.
-Implemented data preprocessing, neural network design, training, and evaluation.
-Demonstrated proficiency in using TensorFlow/Keras for scalable and efficient model development.

 # TensorFlow Machine Learning Project 🧠⚙️

 This project demonstrates the use of **TensorFlow** for implementing deep learning models on structured datasets.
 It includes data preprocessing, model design, training, evaluation, and visualization of results using Keras and TensorFlow APIs.